stakeme-team/story-validators-race/wave-2/submissions/tarabukinivan/submission-general-task-4.md

   <summary>2) 🔗Snapshot and StateSync</summary>
 [Snap and State](https://snapshots.tarabukin.work/)

-The snapshot is updated every 15 hours.
+The snapshot is updated every 15 hours. <br>
 It has a counter for the next update, the height of the snapshot and the time of the snapshot.
 The service has an automatic change of the service name

 ![Snap and State](https://raw.githubusercontent.com/tarabukinivan/story_files/refs/heads/main/images/snapshot4.png)